 I Have Cash in Hand to Buy a House: What Do I Report to the IRS?

-Most homebuyers are going to need a mortgage loan in order to buy a house, but these days it’s not unheard of for buyers to purchase their home with cold, hard cash.
+Most homebuyers are going to need a mortgage loan to buy a house, but these days it’s not unheard of for buyers to purchase their home with cold, hard cash.
 Whether it’s money saved, equity from the sale of a previous home, a cash windfall, or using a cash offer platform from a lender, buying a home for cash has become more and more common.

-As a buyer, you might think that paying cash for a house is the easiest, most hassle-free way to buy — and quite often, it is!
+As a buyer, you might think that paying cash for a house is the easiest, most hassle-free way to buy — and quite often, it is.
 But when large amounts of cash change hands, there is one thing you always need to consider: tax ramifications.

 Taxes aren’t something we really like to think about, but it’s important to know what, if anything, you need to do in terms of what the IRS might require when you buy a house with cash.
 Do you report the sale?
 Are you responsible for any additional taxes or fees?
 And what about potential write-offs for the purchase?
 Do you still qualify for any kind of tax break?